Masters 2017: Sergio Garcia wins in playoff

 - Becomes third Spaniard to win Masters

-(CNN)For so long the nearly-man who many had written off for a major title, Sergio Garcia finally made his breakthrough with a dramatic Masters victory at Augusta.
+(CNN)For so long he was the nearly-man who many had written off for a major title, but Sergio Garcia finally made his breakthrough with a dramatic Masters victory at Augusta.

-The Spaniard beat England's Justin Rose on the first hole of a sudden-death playoff after the European Ryder Cup team-mates had fought an intense duel on an electrifying afternoon Sunday.
+The Spaniard beat England's Justin Rose on the first hole of a sudden-death playoff after the European Ryder Cup team-mates had fought an intense duel on an electrifying Sunday afternoon.

 Garcia won his first major at his 74th attempt and became the third Spaniard to win the Masters after two-time champions Seve Ballesteros (1980, 1983), who would have been 60 today, and Jose Maria Olazabal (1994, 1999).